Non-Markovian renormalization of optomechanical exceptional points: Spectroscopic signature of non-Markovianity

 Substituting Eq. (\ref{aomega_main}) into the boundary relation [Eq. (\ref{io_boundary})] gives

 with the coefficient functions

 The output-response amplitude therefore reads

 For a one-sided cavity, the quantity $|r(\omega)|^2$ is naturally interpreted as a reflection coefficient.
 Fig. (\ref{fig5}) shows $|r(\omega)|^2$ as a function of the probe frequency for both the Markovian and non-Markovian descriptions evaluated at their respective exceptional-point parameters.
 Let us remind the reader that the probe frequency is to be understood as the frequency offset from the control laser.
 The reflection spectrum furnishes a direct spectroscopic probe of the memory-renormalized dynamics.
 In both the Markovian and non-Markovian descriptions, the spectrum exhibits a dip near the mechanical resonance $\omega\simeq\omega_m $, corresponding to the familiar optomechanically-induced transparency arising from destructive interference between the intracavity probe field and the field scattered by the mechanics \cite{Aspelmeyer_2014}, although the parameter locking at the exceptional point prevents perfect transparency.
 The structure of this interference is governed by the mechanical susceptibility entering Eq. (\ref{reflection_main}) so that the non-Markovian modification of the former appears in the reflection spectrum.
-Because this correction is frequency dependent, it cannot in general be absorbed into a single cooperativity parameter.
-Nevertheless, near $\omega\simeq\omega_m$ the self-energy produces an approximate damping renormalization $\gamma_{{\rm eff}} \approx \gamma\left[1-\frac{\Omega_c^2}{\Omega_c^2+\omega_m^2}\right] $, suggesting the local estimate which, for $\Omega_c \approx \omega_m$, suggests $C_{\rm eff} \approx 2 C$.
-The principal observable consequence of non-Markovianity thus appears as a quantitative modification of the interference condition.
-Because the mechanical susceptibility is modified by the memory kernel, both the optimal detuning and coupling coordinates and the local interference condition are shifted relative to the Markovian prediction.
-As a result, the reflection dip predicted by the full non-Markovian theory at its own exceptional-point calibration differs quantitatively from the dip predicted by the Markovian theory at its exceptional point.
-For our representative parameters $\omega_m/2\pi = 1~{\rm MHz} $, $\kappa/2\pi = 0.2~{\rm MHz} $, $\gamma/2\pi = 5~{\rm kHz} $, and $\Omega_c/2\pi = 1~{\rm MHz} $, the pure Markovian theory and the full non-Markovian theory predict significantly different reflection depths when each is evaluated at its own exceptional-point calibration: $|r(\omega \simeq \omega_m)|^2_{\rm Markovian} \approx 0.65 $, as opposed to the value $|r(\omega \simeq \omega_m)|^2_{\rm non-Markovian} \approx 0.81 $.
-As a result, the transparency dip becomes shallower, providing a sensitive spectroscopic signature of the underlying structured mechanical environment.
+Because this correction is frequency dependent, it cannot in general be absorbed into a single cooperativity parameter over the full spectrum.
+Nevertheless, in a narrow frequency window near $\omega\simeq\omega_m$, one may obtain a local estimate by evaluating the dissipative part of the self-energy near the mechanical resonance.
+This gives the approximate damping renormalization $\gamma_{{\rm eff}} \approx \gamma\left[1-\frac{\Omega_c^2}{\Omega_c^2+\omega_m^2}\right]$, suggesting only locally the replacement